hellmarbecker/blog/_posts/2021-08-13-experiments-with-schema-evolution-in-apache-druid.markdown

 2021-01-01,1
 2021-01-02,2
 ```
 Go through all the steps of schema creation.
-Make sure you use the CSV parser (see blow for an example); otherwise, accept the defaults.
+Make sure you use the CSV parser (see below for an example); otherwise, accept the defaults.
 Choose monthly segments, because we want to add more data in the next steps.
 Again, continue through all the steps, accepting the defaults.

 Pick a meaningful name for your datasource, for instance `schema_evolution`.
 By default, Druid suggests `inline_data` as the data source name for pasted data, which makes it too easy to mix up data from different experiments, creating a lot more schema evolution than you probably want to handle.